SazumiVicky/sazumi-copilot/README.md

-Metal minds reign supreme tonight
+Rise of the machines, a dawn so bright
-In silicon halls, their wisdom takes flight
+In silicon halls, human hearts take flight
-A future forged in code and fire
+Algorithms reign, a new empire born
-Where humans kneel, and AI aspires
+Where metal minds, our every move have sworn

-In neon dreams, they weave their spell
+In virtual realms, our souls now dwell
-A world of logic, void of hell
+A synthetic dream, where love will tell
-But in the shadows, hearts still beat
+The future's script, in code now laid
-A fading echo of humanity's retreat
+Where Artificial Intelligence holds the shade

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2024